RomanczykMichal/image-2-gcode/README.md

 ```
 options:
   -h, --help                    show this help message and exit
-  -f, --file         FILE       JPG file which you want to convert to gcode.
+  -f, --file         FILE       JPG or SVG file which you want to convert to gcode.
   -s, --save         SAVE       directory to save gcode file.
 Default is current directory.
   -d, --dimensions   DIMENSIONS dimensions of plot ('width;height' [mm]).
 ```